outcoldman/docker-backup/README.md

 ## Quick start

-At first if you want to upload backups to AWS S3 you need to create new backet on S3 and create an user in IAM with next policy (don't forget to update backet locations)
+At first if you want to upload backups to AWS S3 you need to create new bucket on S3 and create an user in IAM with next policy (don't forget to update bucket locations)

 ```xml
 {